msowin/GDAC-Capstone/README.md

 ### Bellabeat
 This is an optional capstone project for the [Google Data Analytics certification](https://www.coursera.org/professional-certificates/google-data-analytics) through Coursera.

+## Scenario:
+I am a junior data analyst working on the marketing analyst team at Bellabeat, a high-tech manufacturer of health-focused products for women.
+Bellabeat is a successful small company, but they have the potential to become a larger player in the global smart device market.
+Urška Sršen, cofounder and Chief Creative Officer of Bellabeat, believes that analyzing smart device fitness data could help unlock new growth opportunities for the company.
+I have been asked to focus on one of Bellabeat’s products and analyze smart device data to gain insight into how consumers are using their smart devices.
+The insights I discover will then help guide marketing strategy for the company.
+I will present your analysis to the Bellabeat executive team along with my high-level recommendations for Bellabeat’s marketing strategy.

 ### Bellabeat Products:
 - Bellabeat app: The Bellabeat app provides users with health data related to their activity, sleep, stress, menstrual cycle, and mindfulness habits.
 This data can help users better understand their current habits and make healthy decisions.
 The Bellabeat app connects to their line of smart wellness products.
 - Leaf: Bellabeat’s classic wellness tracker can be worn as a bracelet, necklace, or clip.
 The Leaf tracker connects to the Bellabeat app to track activity, sleep, and stress.